Extracting Many-Body Quantum Resources within One-Body Reduced Density Matrix Functional Theory

 We note that the QFI is an entanglement measure~\cite{smerzi2009entanglement, toth2012multipartite}: for a quantum system of $N$ bosons or spins, the state exhibits at least $(m+1)$-particle entanglement~\cite{hyllus2012fisher} if the single-parameter QFI surpasses the quantum limit, e.g., $\sum_{\alpha\beta} n_\alpha n_\beta M_{\alpha\beta}^{ijij} > s m^2 + (N-sm)^2$, where $s$ is an integer part of $N/m$, and $m= 1,2,3,\ldots$ quantifies entanglement depth; the vector $n$ is normalized, $\sum_\alpha n_\alpha^2=1$.
 For $m=1$, the right-hand side, equal to $N$, is the standard quantum limit~\cite{RevModPhys.90.035005}.
 Similar inequality was derived for fermions~\cite{hauke2021quench}.
 If the inequality is violated, the entanglement structure is not revealed.

 \textit{Functional theory of QFIM.---} The central quantity of the framework presented above is the 1-RDM.
 Noteworthy, it already contains information about quantum correlations, via the correlation entropy $S[\bm{\gamma}] = -\Tr[\bm{\gamma} \ln \bm{\gamma}]$ \cite{10.21468/SciPostPhysCore.6.2.030,Gersodrf,Tichy_2011,Benavides-Riveros_2014}.
 Surprisingly, 1-RDMFT is mainly focused on the goal of computing the ground-state energy and some associated observables~\cite{Pernal2016,PhysRevA.107.022210,GR19,10.21468/SciPostChem.1.2.004,doi:10.1063/1.5109009,D1CP01742J,10.21468/SciPostPhys.14.5.120}, but this powerful formalism has not been used to scrutiny multipartite entanglement or nonlocality.
-Indeed, the map $\bm{\gamma} \to \ket{\psi[\bm{\gamma}]}$ can be used for the calculation of functionals of QFIM: by using Eq.~\eqref{Fisherpure} one can view QFIM as explicitly, universal functionals dependent on the 1-RDM:
+Indeed, the map $\bm{\gamma},\bd{u} \to \ket{\psi[\bm{\gamma},\bd{u}]}$ can be used for the calculation of functionals of QFIM: by using Eq.~\eqref{Fisherpure} one can view QFIM as explicitly, universal functionals dependent on the 1-RDM:

 Let's emphasize that this functional is defined in a domain whose degrees of freedom do not scale with the num\-ber of particles.
+This is our central result.
+It points out that QFIM can be defined in the domain of 1-RDMs and shows that the relevant degrees of freedom of the problem scale with the dimension of the 1-particle Hilbert space.
+No reference to the quantum state $\ket{\psi[\bm{\gamma}]}$ is needed.
 We now explain how $\mathcal{M}_{\alpha\beta}^{ijkl}$ can be directly obtained from the universal functional $\mathcal{F}$.

-\textit{Generation of QFI and reconstruction of $\mathcal F$.---} The universal functional is a function of the couplings $\bm{u}$, cf. Eq.~\eqref{Fgen}.
-By applying the Hellmann-Feynman theorem to the derivative of the functional~\cite{PhysRevA.59.3359}, we show, as detailed in Appendix \ref{appc}, that $\mathcal{M}$ can be generated by the total energy functional $\mathcal{E}$ by means of the relation
+\textit{Generation of QFI and reconstruction of $\mathcal F$.---} The universal functional is a function of the couplings $\bm{u}$, cf. Eq.~\eqref{CSA}.
+By applying the Hellmann-Feynman theorem to the derivative of the functional~\cite{PhysRevA.59.3359}, we show, as detailed in SM, that $\mathcal{M}$ can be generated by the total energy functional $\mathcal{E}$ by means of the relation